-Chardonnays that flaunt the versatility of ‘the winermaker’s grape’
+Chardonnays that flaunt the versatility of ‘the winemaker’s grape’

 Certified organic, this is soft, creamy and admirably ripe with a crisp edge, showing flavours of pineapple and orchard fruit and, in the distant background, notes of caramel and oak spice.
 Smartly oaked and balanced.
 Available direct for shipping across Canada through www.southbrook.com.

 J.J.
-Vincent Marie-Antoinette Pouilly-Fuissé 2014 (France)
+Vincent Marie-Antoinette Pouilly-Fuissé 2014, France

 SCORE: 90 PRICE: $34.95